apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 ## The Data

-We will use the [Oxford 102 Category Flower Dateset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) as an example to show you the steps.
-You can use this [script](https://github.com/Arsey/keras-transfer-learning-for-oxford102/blob/master/bootstrap.py) to download and organize your data into train, test, and validation sets.
-Simply import it and run:
+We will use the [Oxford 102 Category Flower Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/) as an example to show you the steps.
+We have prepared a utility file to help you download and organize your data into train, test, and validation sets.
+Run the following Python code to download and prepare the data:

 ```python